-The basic rule is to include everyone in the household (defined above) who has been living in the Cayman Islands for at least 6 months prior to the week ending October 10, 2010, or INTENDS to live here for 6 months or more.
-All persons who satisfy this criterion are included as household members regardless of Caymanian status or age.
+The basic rule is to include everyone in the household (defined above) who has been living in the Cayman Islands for at least six months before the week ending 10th October 2021 or INTENDS to live here for six months or more.
+All persons who satisfy this criterion are included as household members regardless of immigration status or age.